-Let’s discuss waking up a dog from a nightmare…
+Let’s discuss waking up a dog from a dream…

-Often a pet owner will see their dog in what appears to be a fitful dream, the dog could be whimpering, or appear to be running in its sleep.
+Often a pet owner will see their dog in what appears to be a fitful dream, the dog could be whimpering or appear to be running in its sleep.
 It is during this time you may be tempted to awaken your pet in fear they may be in danger.

-With a better understanding of the brain, it is found the body has a built-in mechanism for most people, and dogs, to keep them from acting upon these dreams.
+With a better understanding of the brain, it is found the body has a built-in mechanism for most people and dogs to keep them from acting upon these dreams.

 Human and dog brains include a safety feature: the pons.